-A new study from the Murdoch Children’s Research Institute (MCRI), has revealed that severely unsettled babies with sleeping problems, excessive crying, feeding difficulties, mood swings and tantrums at the age of one are ten times more likely to have mental health problems during childhood than their peers.
+A recent study from the Murdoch Children’s Research Institute (MCRI) revealed that severely unsettled babies with sleeping problems, excessive crying, feeding difficulties, mood swings and tantrums at the age of one are ten times more likely to have mental health problems during childhood than their peers.

 According to Dr Fallon Cook, lead researcher on the project, it’s the first evidence that for some children mental health difficulties can develop as early as infancy, with previous beliefs being they commenced in childhood or adolescence.

 “These babies are also more likely to have delayed language development and reduced academic achievement,” says Dr Cook.

 The long-term study saw data collected from 1,759 children in Melbourne at the ages of 1, 5 and 11 and then analysed by researchers who were looking for links between extremely unsettled behaviour in early years and learning or behavioural issues later on.

 The one-year-olds with multiple moderate to severe regulatory problems were found to have more than 10 times greater odds of experiencing significant mental health concerns during childhood compared to those babies who were settled and calm.
 However, only about 3.4 percent of all one-year-olds actually classify as being ‘severely unsettled’, so if you have a baby who’s only a bit difficult at times, don’t worry, as they’re not considered high risk.

 In addition to this, babies who only suffer from sleep issues and nothing else (which makes up around 25 percent of all infants), are also not at risk of mental health problems later on and will have similar outcomes to more settled babies.
 Phew!